-- i.
-Intermarriages which strengthened relationships between communities. - ii.
-Some Bantu adopted Islam from the Cushites. - iii.
-Some Bantu copied some customs of the Cushites such as circumcision and age set systems. - iv.
-The Bantu and Cushites raided other for cattle which led to loss of property and lives/increased welfare. - v.
-Cushites attacked the Bantu which led to further migration (e.g. Orma/Oromo Oromo/Galla pushed the Eastern Bantu from Shungwaya)./Displacement - vi.
-The cushites and the Bantu exchanged goods which led to the development of trade. - vii.
+Some Bantu copied some customs of the Cushites such as circumcision and age set systems.
+The Bantu and Cushites raided other for cattle which led to loss of property and lives/increased welfare.
+Cushites attacked the Bantu which led to further migration (e.g. Orma/Oromo Oromo/Galla pushed the Eastern Bantu from Shungwaya)./Displacement The cushites and the Bantu exchanged goods which led to the development of trade.
 Some Cushites were absorbed/assimilated by the Bantu.

-Any 5x2 = (10mks)

-2011 3 Give two reasons why Kenyan Communities fought against each other during the pre-Colonial period.
-(2 marks)
+Any 5x2 = (10mks) 2011 3 Give two reasons why Kenyan Communities fought against each other during the pre-Colonial period.
+(2 marks) Competition for land for cultivation/settlement.
+Competition for water/pasture.